railwayapp/docs/src/docs/develop/variables.md

   - `API_KEY=${{shared.API_KEY}}`

 #### Referencing another service's variables
 - You have a variable set on your database service called `DATABASE_URL` which contains the connection string to connect to the database.
-The database service name is **Clickhouse**.
+The database service name is **ClickHouse**.

   You need to make this connection string available to another service in the project.
 Go to the service's variables that needs the connection string and add a variable with the following value:
   - `DATABASE_URL=${{ Clickhouse.DATABASE_URL }}`

 - Your frontend service needs to make requests to your backend.
-You do not want to hardcode the backend URL in your frontend code.
+You don't want to hardcode the backend URL in your frontend code.
 Go to your frontend service settings and add the [Railway-provided variable](/develop/variables#railway-provided-variables) for the backend URL -
   - `API_URL=https://${{ backend.RAILWAY_PUBLIC_DOMAIN }}`

 #### Referencing variables in the same service